fairlearn/fairlearn/docs/migrating_versions/migrating_to_v0_5_0.rst

 constructor arguments: ``difference_bound``, ``ratio_bound`` (which
 replaces ``ratio``) and ``ratio_bound_slack``.

-For regression moments, :class::`.ConditionalLossMoment` and its subclasses have gained a new argument ``upper_bound`` to serve as the righthand side of the constraints.
+For regression moments, :class:`.ConditionalLossMoment` and its subclasses have gained a new argument ``upper_bound`` to serve as the righthand side of the constraints.